jdelon02/agent-os/templates/instructions/create-tasks-list.md

     - file: .agent-os/specs/sub-specs/tests.md (if not exists)
   </creates>
   <updates>
-    - file: .agent-os/specs/sub-specs/tests.md (if exists, append new feature section)
+    - file: .agent-os/specs/sub-specs/tests.md (if exists, find and update matching feature or append if new)
   </updates>
 </step_metadata>